This is part 3 of the 4 part series: Growing eCommerce revenue $0 to $200MM at TripAdvisor

 Lesson 3: Accountability is a team sport.

 The pressure of owning a number can do funky things to your psyche.
-That’s especially true if the you’re faced with aggressive growth targets that can’t be hit purely through easy fixes or other forms of low hanging fruit.
-When the challenging times arrive (and they will, eventually.
-They always do.)
-It’s vital for the team to come together, bring their unique perspectives to the table, and
+That's especially true when you're faced with aggressive growth targets that can only be hit through collaboration across multiple functions, not through individual heroics.

 In truth, I found we learn more from failures than from successes.
-Teams that create a culture of transparency and inclusion around the experimentation and learning process are much more resilient in the face of Big Hairy Audacious (BHAG) goals and no clear/obvious path to achieve them.
+Teams that create a culture of transparency and inclusion around the experimentation process - where a failed test is a data point, not a performance mark - build the kind of accountability that actually improves outcomes.

-Ways to foster accountability toward business objectives and ensure the best ideas are brought forward:
+Ways to foster accountability toward business objectives and ensure the best ideas are brought forward:building effective teams

 1. Lead from the rear.
 The primary expectation of the Product role is to get it right, not necessarily to be right.
 Bring multiple viewpoints and information sources to bear.
 Within the team, be an advocate and amplifier of quieter voices.
 Around the team, be transparent and set context of what’s going on and why.
 In other words, create an environment where everyone on the team understands what’s expected of them, and where they have autonomy and necessary resources to meet those expectations.
 As leader, your role is to solve the problems of the team so that they can do their best work.